jdwx/cli/README.md

 ## Requirements

-This library requires PHP 8.2 or later with the readline extension.
+This library requires PHP 8.3 or later with the readline extension.
-It might work with earlier versions of PHP 8, but it has not been tested with them.

 ## Usage

 Using this framework involves two steps: